-- Develop the use of matrix algebra techniques that are needed by engineers for practical applications. - Familiarize the students with differential calculus. - Describe the student with functions of several variables. - Explore the students understand various techniques of integration. - Acquaint the student with mathematical tools needed in evaluating multiple integrals and their applications.
+- Develop the use of matrix algebra techniques that is needed by engineering for practical applications. - Introduce the basic concepts of functions, limit of function, continuity, derivaties and extreme values. - Provide the basic tools of calculus mainly for the purpose of modelling the engineering problems mathematically and obtaining solutions. - Make the basic concepts of definite, indefinite, improper integrals and Bernoulli's formula. - Acquaint the student with mathematical tools needed in evaluating multiple integrals and their usage.

-UNIT I : MATRICES
+UNIT I: MATRICES 9+3